 Everything shook for a terrifying instant.
 A second later their sight resolved; the “real world” was now marked by a dreary hue, as if an existential contrast setting had been turned down to its lowest setting, rendering the environment into an achromatic version of its former self.
 All the color that had once infused their everyday surroundings was now contained in a bevy of fractals that drifted and sailed through the air, turning dreamily in a zero-g float.
 Kora and Eun stared dumbly at them.

 [They’re thought-responsive.]
 Peter projected.

 Kora and Eun perceived his full meaning.
 The tone and nuance were immediate and visceral.

 [Your magic is powerful, Peter.]
 Kora’s face showed signs of strain; she was struggling to compose herself.
 [I have experienced mind-to-mind communication, but not to this degree.]

 [Huh.]
 Eun cocked her head, puzzled.
 [It almost feels…almost feels normal.]
 She shrugged.
 [Maybe I’m thicker than you guys.]

 Peter snorted.
 [You’re the most sensitive person I know, Eun.]

 [But also tough.]
 Kora qualified.
 [Perhaps that has something to do with it.]

 Eun shrugged again.
 [Whatever.]
 She reached out and touched a fractal.
 When she made contact, it shone brightly and fluttered away.
 [Amazing.] she whispered.

 [I know, right?]
-Peter pointed his index finger and poked a basketball-sized array of geometric angles that looked like a bucky-ball made from diamonds.
-It gyred slowly off into another fractal, bumped its edge, then spun to a stop.
+Peter pointed his index finger and poked a basketball-sized array of geometric angles that looked a lot like a bucky-ball made from diamonds.
+It gyred slowly into another fractal, then spun to a stop.